MrRav3n/Angular-Marketplace/README.md

 ##How to start

-Create mongoDB (can be local or in MongoDB ATLAS), pass your database in uri variable
+Create mongoDB (can be local or in MongoDB ATLAS), pass your database url in the uri variable.
+At the top of `server.js` file you have example of items that can be pushed into the database.

 Start node.js server `node server.js`